jakemcc/javascript-indexer/README.md

 # JavaScript Indexer

 Super simple JavaScript parser written in Clojure to create a representation of JavaScript function names to implementations.

+## Why?

 It was written to support the creation of a Kindle dictionary of function names to function implementations for Fogus's _Functional JavaScript_ book.
 This dictionary can be found [here](http://jakemccrary.com/blog/2013/07/09/releasing-the-functional-javascript-companion/).

 ## Usage